benjaminbolling/RSW/README.md

 4. If all required Python packages have been successfully installed, the package is ready.

+## Description of software
+### Nomenclature
+In this application, the following terminology is used:
+- The problem: The rotational shift-work schedule that needs to be created based upon a set of constraints.
+- Combination: A list of zeroes (days off) and ones (work days)
+- Solution: A combination that solves the problem.

 ### Launcher
 The package includes a simple launcher which can be launched by executing the following (with current directory being this repository):

     python RSW.py

-The launcher gives the user to either start from scratch (phase 1), continue from a saved file in phase 1 (a list of combinations), or continue from a saved file in phase 2 (the solutions).
-See respective sections Phase 1 and Phase 2 below for descriptions of each.
+The launcher gives the user to either start from scratch, continue from a saved file in "Phase 1" (from a previously generated list of combinations), or continue from a saved file in "Phase 2" (potential solutions).

 ### Phase 1
-Phase 1 consists of a list of parameters that are to be filled in such that schedules can be generated (by clicking on the *Generate Combinations* button).
-Note that the larger the number of weeks is, the longer it will take to generate the combinations.

-When the combinations have been generated and at least one is approved (fulfilling the constraints), the combinations can be browsed using the combination index spinbox or -slider.
-Each column represents a workday and each row a worker for week \#0, with booleans showing if a worker is working (1) or is free (0).

-The combinations can be tested if they have any real solution in phase 2 by clicking the bottom-left button *Test For Solutions*.
-Note: This procedure can take long time to complete, with time for completion increasing with number of shifts and number of weeks in a cycle.
+Phase 1 consists of creating boolean combinations that may solve the problem, see Figure 1 for the GUI.

+Upon filling in the list of constraints, pressing the "Generate Combinations" button activates the algorithm that runs through the various permutations of boolean lists.
+The algorithm returns a list of combinations, of which each have the potential of solving the problem.

+Each combination is presented one-by-one in a simple matrix where each column is a day (e.g. Mon-Fri or Sun-Sat).
+The slider and spin-box next to it allows for quick browsing through the different combinations.

+The button "Proceed with this combo to next phase" launches "Phase 2" with the combination.

 ### Phase 2
-The "phase 2 GUI" is launched with a selected combination as input (which can be seen in Figure 2 to the left).
+Phase 2 consists of finding solutions to a combination that can solve the problem, see Figure 2 for the GUI.

-The free days are all represented by zeroes whilst all other shifts (ones) are converted to the first defined shift type label.
-For *N* > 1, each shift can be replaced by another shift via dropdown menus.
-The GUI shows the number of shifts of each type per week and a table with the results, i.e. the number of workers per shift and day.
-Shifts that are occupied have green background whilst shifts that are unoccupied have a red background.

-If the continuous resting time between two assigned shifts is too low, the background colour of the second shift becomes red (e.g. a Friday day-shift after a Thursday evening-shift if the continuous resting time has to be at least 11 hours, as shown in Figure 2 to the left).
-With enough resting time in between shifts, the background of the second shift is be green.
+It can be launched with a saved file from the launcher or from Phase 1.

+Days off are represented by zeroes whilst shifts are converted to the shift type label.
+Shifts can be manually altered one-by-one or the application can check which solutions follow the existing constraints if there are any valid solutions.
+Shift orders not allowed are marked in red, weekly resting checks ensure rolling weekly resting time is enforced, and the bottom table shows the shift occupancy.

 ### Example Usage Procedure
-Phase 1 is launched as *New* using the *RSW.py* launcher, and the parameters selected are as defined in Table 1 below.

-Table 1: Constraints, i.e. the variables and their meanings, and some example values.
+The problem can be defined as follows:

+*A rotational 4-week 2-shifts workforce schedule has to be constructed with the parameters defined in Table 1.*

+Table 1: The constraints for the 4-week 2-shifts workforce schedule.

 | Parameter     | Value |
 | :----------: | :----------: |